frederic-perez/AmE-dictionary/dictionary.md

 __PPD__ Postponed. _(sporting events)_
 __PX__ Physical Examinatin. _You run the PX for these characters?_
 __Pacific Basin__ _Pacific Basin nations._
-__Pacific Rim__ :two: The regions, countries, etc, that lie on the shores of the Pacific Ocean, _esp_ in the context of their developing manufacturing capacity and consumer markets.
+__Pacific Rim__ _n_ :two: The regions, countries, etc, that lie on the shores of the Pacific Ocean, _esp_ in the context of their developing manufacturing capacity and consumer markets.
 __Parcheesi__ :pencil2: _She politely asks him to go play Parcheesi._
 __Paulistano__
 __Pell Grants__ _Young people get cuts in Pell Grants._